Annabel Elliot: Career

-Elliot is the founder of Annabel Elliot Interior design and antiques, which is based in Dorset.
-The shop has been running for 30 years.
-She is also the co-founder of Gillingham-based antiques and interiors emporium Talisman.
-Her daughter Alice and her husband Luke Irwin are also interior designers and antiques dealers.
+Elliot is the founder of Annabel Elliot Interior Design and Antiques, based in Dorset.
+The business has been operating for 30 years.
+She is also the co-founder of Talisman, an antiques and interiors emporium located in Gillingham.
+Her daughter Alice and son-in-law Luke Irwin are likewise interior designers and antiques dealers.

-Elliot has been employed by her brother-in-law King Charles III.
-She is the chief interior designer of his estates.
-She first began renovating the Duchy of Cornwall estates.
-She has designed the interior of 12 Duchy of Cornwall cottages on the Isles of Scilly, holiday cottages at Restormel Castle and has also performed work on King Charles's estate of Llwynywermod in Wales.
+Elliot has undertaken work for her brother‑in‑law, King Charles III, serving as the chief interior designer for his estates.
+She initially worked on the renovation of properties within the Duchy of Cornwall.
+Her projects included the interiors of 12 Duchy of Cornwall cottages on the Isles of Scilly, holiday cottages at Restormel Castle, and work on the King's Welsh estate at Llwynywermod.

-In 2011, Elliot renovated Bovey Castle Hotel in Devon and received recognition and positive feedback as an interior designer.
-Bovey Castle Hotel made the 2011 Gold List as one of the world's best places to stay.
-The same year she helped furnish the new sustainable building of The Duchy Nursery in Lostwithiel in Cornwall.
+In 2011, Elliot renovated Bovey Castle Hotel in Devon, receiving positive recognition for her work.
+The hotel was included in the 2011 Gold List of the world's best places to stay.
+That same year, she contributed to the furnishing of the new sustainable building at the Duchy Nursery in Lostwithiel, Cornwall.

-Elliot furnished Dumfries Lodge House in Ayrshire, Scotland which was opened for business by Charles in 2012.
-Elliot also furnished the Highgrove House Shops, which sells products for home and garden.
-In 2016, Elliot helped furnish 20 bedrooms at the Duchess of Cornwall Inn pub at Poundbury village in Dorset.
+Elliot furnished Dumfries Lodge House in Ayrshire, Scotland, which was opened for business by Charles in 2012.
+She also furnished the Highgrove House Shops, which sell home and garden products.
+In 2016, she worked on the interiors of 20 bedrooms at the Duchess of Cornwall Inn in Poundbury, Dorset.
+After being removed from the payroll of the Duchy of Cornwall by Prince William in 2024, it was reported in 2026 that she was being paid by The King's Foundation for "branding" and "retail" consultancy.

 In 2014, The Daily Telegraph ranked Elliot as the fifth most influential female interior designer in Britain.
+In 2024, she appeared on Tatlers best-dressed list.

 Charity work

-Elliot was a patron of British Association for Adoption and Fostering (BAAF) from 2005; it closed in 2015.
-She cited her mother Rosalind, who worked for an adoption agency, for influencing her to support the charity.
-She is also a life member and patron of the Elephant Family, of which her brother Mark was chairman until his death in 2014.
+Elliot was a patron of the British Association for Adoption and Fostering (BAAF) from 2005 until its closure in 2015.
+She cited her mother, Rosalind, who worked for an adoption agency, as the influence behind her support for the organisation.
+She is also a life member and patron of the Elephant Family, of which her brother Mark served as chairman until his death in 2014.

 Lady-in-attendance

-Annabel Elliot was lady-in-attendance at the couple's coronation in 2023.
-With her son and daughter-in-law, she was invited to ride in the King's procession at Royal Ascot 2023.
+Elliot served as lady‑in‑attendance at Charles III and Camilla's coronation in 2023, and later that year she, along with her son and daughter‑in‑law, was invited to ride in the King's procession at Royal Ascot.